Obra-Studio/shadcn-ui-kit/plugins/obra-shadcn-ui-kit-tailwind-css-export/README.md

 ## Requirements

 - Figma Desktop or Browser
-- A Figma file with Variable Collections defined
+- A design file based on [Obra shadcn/ui](https://www.figma.com/community/file/1514746685758799870) (from version 1.4.0 on) with variable Collections defined

 ## Files